 You can set the following runtime options.

 Note: The above example shows a user signed in for integrated Docker Cloud access.
-This is currently available only on the Edge channel.
-To learn more about the feature, see Docker Cloud (Edge feature).
+To learn more about the feature, see Docker Cloud.

 Auto-start, update, backups, usage data